pwafire/pwafire/packages/pwafire/README.md

 Build Scalable Progressive Web Apps.
 Start via [docs.pwafire.org](https://docs.pwafire.org/get-started) site.

 Welcome to **@pwafire v.4.0.0** which is the second iterational foundation for our next generation of the pwafire api.
-Note that, these release is a breaking change, before upgrading, check the documentations first.
+Note that, this release was a breaking change, before upgrading, check the documentations first.

 ### Breaking change for v4.0.0 moving forward